 Air leaks in a trucks air lines can be hard to track down but if not done can lead to long term problems for the air compressor.
 If air is constantly leaking this means that the compressor will kick on more frequently to build air pressure back up which can wear the compressor down.

-What can get damaged?
+What can get damaged on an air compressor?

 Aside from the Air Scale getting drained there are other parts of a truck that can get damaged if the air compressor system isn't well taken care of, which includes (but isn't limited to):